Pistons vs. Grizzlies Prediction & Picks - December 6

 - Computer Predicted Total: 222.5

-- Detroit covers the spread when it is a 1.5-point underdog or more 44.4% of the time.
-That's more often than Memphis covers as a favorite of 1.5 or more (42.9%).
+- The Pistons have covered less often than the Grizzlies this season, putting up an ATS record of 8-12-0, compared to the 8-11-0 mark of the Grizz.

-- Detroit and its opponents have gone over the over/under 60% of the time this season (12 out of 20).
-That's more often than Memphis and its opponents have (seven out of 19).
+- Detroit's games have gone over the total 60% of the time this season (12 out of 20), which is more often than Memphis' games have (seven out of 19).

+- As a moneyline favorite this season, the Pistons are 0-2, while the Grizzlies are 2-9 as moneyline underdogs.

 Put your picks to the test and bet on the Pistons with BetMGM Sportsbook.